pycontribs/pyrax/docs/cloud_servers.md

     cs.images.list()

-You will need to wait for the imaging to finish before you are able to clone it.
+You need to wait for the imaging to finish before you are able to clone it.

     image_id = server.create_image("base_image")
     # Unlike the create_server() call, create_image() returns the id